Mcrft1/mcrft1/README.md

 - HTML & CSS

 # Where I work:
-- OneStudios Group: Founder, CEO and Developer
+- OneStudios Group: Founder, and Developer